ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 original_id: uc_contract_deploy
 ---

-# Deploying smart contracts on the utility blockchain
+# Deploying smart contracts on the OpenST Utility Chain

-## Goal of this document
+## OpenSTProtocol and Utility Chains

+The OpenST protocol allows for the staking of $OST⍺ on Ropsten Ethereum that enables Branded Tokens to be created, or "minted" on the OpenST network of sidechains.
+You can learn more about the OpenST Protocol [here.](https://openst.org/)

-To help anyone get started with writing a smart contract and deploying them to the openSTUtility chain, to be able to interact with them
+The following tutorial will help anyone to get started with writing smart-contracts, deploying them to the OpenST Utility sidechain and be able to interact with it.

-## Turorial
+## Prerequisites

-1. make sure you have brew for mac, if not use:
+1. Make sure you have brew for mac, if not use:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-2. if you already have brew, update it, install go-ethereum (geth), the solidity compiler (solc), git and wget
+2. If you already have brew, update it, install go-ethereum (geth), the solidity compiler (solc), git and wget

 ```bash
 brew update